MoosMase/Subscriber-Importer/README.md

 A Node.js application for importing subscriber data from a CSV file and making sequential POST requests to the BigCommerce API.

+This project is a simple example of how to utilize node to accomplish tasks that may not be covered by the BigC org in an official capacity.

 Features

 -Parses a CSV file containing subscriber information.
 This will work with the default export columns from BigCommerce as well as "last_name, source, channel_id"